Todd Beamer: Flight 93

-Following this, the passengers and flight crew decided to act.
-According to accounts of cell phone conversations, Beamer, along with Mark Bingham, Tom Burnett, and Jeremy Glick, formed a plan to take the plane back from the hijackers.
-They were joined by other passengers, including Lou Nacke, Rich Guadagno, Alan Beaven, Honor Elizabeth Wainio, Linda Gronlund, and William Cashman, along with flight attendants Sandra Bradshaw and CeeCee Lyles, in discussing their options and voting on a course of action, ultimately deciding to storm the cockpit and take over the plane.
-Beamer told Jefferson that the group was planning to "jump on" the hijackers and fly the plane into the ground before the hijackers' plan could be followed through.
-Beamer recited the Lord's Prayer and the 23rd Psalm with Jefferson, prompting others to join in.
-Beamer requested of Jefferson, "If I don't make it, please call my family and let them know how much I love them."
+After this, the passengers and flight crew decided to act.
+According to accounts of cell-phone conversations, Beamer, Mark Bingham, Tom Burnett, and Jeremy Glick formed a plan to retake the plane.
+They were joined by other passengers, including Lou Nacke, Rich Guadagno, Alan Beaven, Honor Elizabeth Wainio, Linda Gronlund, and William Cashman, along with flight attendants Sandra Bradshaw and CeeCee Lyles, in discussing their options and voting on a course of action, ultimately deciding to storm the cockpit.
+Beamer told Jefferson that the group planned to "jump on" the hijackers and crash the plane before the hijackers could carry out their plan.
+He recited the Lord's Prayer and the 23rd Psalm with Jefferson, prompting others to join in.
+He asked Jefferson, "If I don't make it, please call my family and let them know how much I love them."
 After this, Jefferson heard muffled voices and Beamer clearly answering, "Are you ready?
 Okay.
 Let's roll."
-These were the last words spoken by Beamer heard by Lisa Jefferson.
+These were the last words from Beamer that Jefferson heard.

-According to the 9/11 Commission Report, after the plane's cockpit voice recorder was recovered, it revealed pounding and crashing sounds against the cockpit door and shouts and screams in English.
-"Let's get them!" a passenger cries.
-A hijacker shouts, "Allahu akbar."
-Jarrah repeatedly pitched the plane to knock passengers off their feet, but the passengers continued their assault and at 10:02:17, a male passenger said, "Turn it up!"
+According to the 9/11 Commission Report, the cockpit voice recorder revealed pounding and crashing against the cockpit door and shouts and screams in English.
+"Let's get them!" a passenger cried.
+A hijacker shouted, "Allāhu ʾAkbar".
+Jarrah repeatedly pitched the plane to throw passengers off their feet, but they continued their assault.
+At 10:02:17, a male passenger said, "Turn it up!"
 A second later, a hijacker said, "Pull it down!
 Pull it down!"
-At 10:02:33, Jarrah was heard to plead, "Hey!
+At 10:02:33, Jarrah was heard pleading, "Hey!
 Hey!
 Give it to me.
 Give it to me.
 Give it to me.
 Give it to me.
 Give it to me.
 Give it to me.
 Give it to me.
 Give it to me."
 The plane crashed upside down into an empty field in Shanksville, Pennsylvania, at 563 mph, killing everyone on board.
-The plane was 20 minutes of flying time away from its suspected target, the White House or the U.S. Capitol Building in Washington, D.C.
-According to Vice President Dick Cheney, President George W. Bush had given an order to shoot the plane down had it continued its path to Washington.
+It was 20 minutes of flying time from its suspected target, either the White House or the U.S. Capitol in Washington, D.C.
+According to Vice President Dick Cheney, President George W. Bush had given an order to shoot the plane down if it continued toward Washington.